Mornor/terraform-website/README.md

 A custom Docker image is being built by the Packer script, on top of a CentOS image.
 It only consists of a [index.html](https://github.com/Mornor/terraform-website/blob/master/packer/ansible_roles/roles/website/files/public/index.html) which is exposed through port [`8080`](https://github.com/Mornor/terraform-website/blob/master/packer/ansible_roles/roles/website/files/Dockerfile) using a [Node.js](https://github.com/Mornor/terraform-website/blob/master/packer/ansible_roles/roles/website/files/server.js) server.

 #### How to
+  - cd into the packer directory
+  - `mkdir keys`
+  - Download the Instance Key pair from your AWS account, name it `website.pem`, set the correct rights (`chmod 400 website.pem`) and move it into `packer/keys`
   - Complete the file `packer/variables.json`
   - Reference your AWS profile in the Packer [`template.json`](https://github.com/Mornor/terraform-website/blob/master/packer/template.json#L16)
   - `packer build -var-file=variables.json template.json | tee build.log`

 #### Testing
   - [Serverspec](https://serverspec.org/) is used to test the AMI before pushing it to AWS.
 The tests are defined in the `serverspec.sh` [script](https://github.com/Mornor/terraform-website/blob/master/packer/scripts/serverspec.sh).
 During the build of the AMI, the logs are ouptuted in a `build.log` file.
 This file is used to grep the IP of the AMI being build and execute tests against it.
 Once the tests are done, I grepped for the results and check if no errors have been detected (`egrep ' [^1-9] failures' build.log`).
-If that is the case, the command will exit with `-1`, making the script fails, hence not pushing the AMI to S3. <br/>
+If that is the case, the command will exit with `1`, making the script fails, hence not pushing the AMI to S3. <br/>
   - A [`Vagrantfile`](https://github.com/Mornor/terraform-website/blob/master/packer/ansible_roles/Vagrantfile) is provided and can be used to locally test the Ansible playbook.
 To test it, just issue `vagrant up --provision`.

 ## Terraform